tsobe/lobiani/README.md

     ```
 ## The frontend

-To build test and run execute following commands from `app-frontend` directory
+To build test and run, execute following commands from `app-frontend` directory

     npm install
     npm run test:unit